Celebrate the numerical on National Numeracy Day

 Bobby Seagull is a numbers person.
 He explains why we should all be numbers people in this blog post to celebrate National Numeracy Day…

 Happy National Numeracy Day from me, Mr Seagull!
-As a school maths teacher, I’m incredibly excited for this national day of joyous celebration for all things numerical.
+As a school maths teacher, I’m incredibly excited about this national day of joyous celebration for all things numerical.

 Some people might appear to pick up mathematical concepts quickly, but you don’t need to be a genius to be a numbers person.
 I don’t believe in the myth of the maths brain, that you can or can’t do maths.